Chase Claypool Player Prop Bets for NFL Week 11 | Pittsburgh vs. Los Angeles 11/21/2021

 Season Stats

-- Claypool has 433 yards receiving on 29 catches (52 targets) with one touchdown this season, averaging 48.1 yards per game.
+- Claypool has totaled 433 yards on 29 receptions with one touchdown, averaging 48.1 yards per game, on 52 targets.

 - Claypool (seven red zone targets) has been the recipient of 14.9% of his team's 47 red zone pass attempts.